scottwoodall/tinyplate/README.md

 The template defaults to a fixed layout.
 If you want a fluid layout change the CSS class on the `#wrapper` div to `container-fluid`.

 #### changing colors
-Make changes to `less/variables.less` and re-compile.
+Follow the development instructions and then make changes to `less/variables.less` and re-compile.

 #### development
 1. `git clone https://github.com/scottwoodall/tinyplate.git`